 The Tbilisi Metro has two operative lines that cover a total of 26.4 km.
 It serves a total of 23 stations.
 It is open from 6 a.m. to midnight every day of the week, without exception.
 The frequency of the trains varies from 2 minutes (during rush hours) to 5 or 6 minutes when the demand is lower.
-The basic cost for one ticket is 50 tetri per journey (about $0.19 USD).
+The basic cost for one ticket is 1 Laris per journey.
 Tickets are good for 90 minutes after their initial validation.
 For those who use the metro regularly, a Metromoney Card is a good option.

 The city of Tbilisi, also known as Tiflis, is the capital city of Georgia.
 It is it’s largest and most populated urban area as well: about 1.12 million people live within its administrative area (246 sq. km).